gabrielmscampos/asdf-root/README.md

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to install & manage versions.

-Check [root](https://root.cern/install/) website for more instruction on how to install ROOT.
+Check [root](https://root.cern/install/) website for more instructions on how to install ROOT.

 # Install ROOT for multiple python versions